DarkStarStrix/AdvancedML_Learning_materials/README.md

 ### Case Study: Distributed Machine Learning Pipeline
 Analyze a complete end-to-end machine learning pipeline in a distributed system.
 Apply learned concepts to design and implement a multi-node distributed training pipeline.

+File location for this lesson:
+All the scripts and plots for this lesson are located in the `Big Data Analytics and Distributed Systems` folder.

 ## Lesson 7: Capstone Project: Real-World Application

 ### Project Selection and Scope Definition